charlesm93/charlesm93.github.io/_posts/2025-09-07-blog-favorite_paper.md

 setbacks, usually with the fortuitous help of some great colleagues.
-Chances are, you can relate: maybe you just finished a difficult proof; or maybe you've just realized a piece of code doesn't work; or maybe you've been stuck on that a mathematical argument for a while and you just can't quite figure out that one detail that keeps resisting you.
+Chances are, you can relate: maybe you just finished a difficult proof; or maybe you've just realized a piece of code doesn't work; or maybe you've been stuck on that mathematical argument for a while and you just can't quite figure out that one detail that keeps resisting you.

-Today, I'd like to share a paper and a story that made me go through all (emotional) phases of research.
+Today, I'd like to share a paper and a story that made me go through many (emotional) phases of research.
 The paper is [Variational Inference for Uncertainty Quantification](https://arxiv.org/abs/2403.13748), written with Lawrence Saul and Loucas Pillaud-Vivien.